-Staff Contact: Head, School of Design Studies UOC4 HPW3 S1
+Staff Contact: School Office UOC4 HPW3 X1 S1 S2 X2

 This course is a directed study in a discipline or multidisciplinary area of interest and of relevance to the professional and vocational interests of the student.
 It should extend the knowledge and understanding of the subject through a systematic investigation and development of a project in association with a supervisor.
 Permission of the Head of School may be sought to determine the suitability of undertaking an independent study.